One of my coaching clients came up with a brilliant practice for herself that I want to share. This client . . .

-There are several areas we see leaders and teams struggling - and it is not always a lack of the right tool or skill.
-The culture and structures we are working in often create barriers to our success.
+We see leaders and teams struggling - and it is not always a lack of the right tool or skill.
+The culture and structures we are working within often create barriers to our success.
+We see the PAIN you are feeling as a symptom of a larger PROBLEM.
+Our PATH is always designed to guide you to a long-term, sustainable solution.

 Become the Leader You Want to Be